gvwilson/sdxpy/src/binary-storage/index.md

 a lon
 ```

-Oops:
-we told Python to pack five characters,
+We get the wrong answer because we only told Python to pack five characters.
-so we only got the first five characters of our string.
 How can we tell it to pack all the data that's there regardless of length?

 The short answer is that we can't: